textmate/latex.tmbundle/Support/help.markdown

 ## Working With LaTeX

 This section describes the various LaTeX tasks, and how they can be accomplished with the commands provided in the bundle.
-Some of the commands whose behavior is clear from their name (like “Format⇢Bold” and friends) may not be included here, so you might want to have a look at the bundle commands via the “gear” pop-up.
+Some of the commands whose behavior is clear from their name (like “Format ⇢ Bold” and friends) are not included here, so you will need to traverse the submenus of the LaTeX bundle to discover these.

 ### Automated Typing

 Writing LaTeX often requires typing some amount of standard commands and environments.
 TextMate makes that a lot easier with a set of commands in the LaTeX bundle, that we'll discuss in this section.

-#### Completing commands and environments
+#### Completing Commands and Environments

 The LaTeX bundle contains two commands that, if you type a lot of LaTeX, will become your best friends.
 They are `Insert Environment Based on Current Word`, bound by default to `⌃⌘{`, and `Insert Command Based on Current Word`, bound by default to `⌃⌘}`.
 They create an environment/command based on the current word, or with a default editable text in the absence of a current word.
 They are smart enough to understand a number “standard” shortcuts.
 For instance, typing `thm` and then calling the `Insert Environment…` command creates:

 		\begin{theorem}
-			#cursor is here
+			| ← insertion point
 		\end{theorem}

 Similarly, typing `fig` followed by calling the `Insert Environment…` command creates a lot of the standard text required in a figure environment.
 You can further customize these commands.